tabonham/100_days_of_code/Log.md

 #RD2
 I am recording my fails also.
 It will help me see my full journey in becomes who and what I am.
 I've got this.
 I didn't write code but I had a conversation about CMS and read up on them.

+#RD3
+Really sticking with some hard core CSS learning.